Less than one month to go: deadline for historic single parent Parental Orders

 What is a Parental Order?

 The UK legal solution for resolving parenthood in surrogacy cases is a Parental Order.
-It’s a court order which makes the intended parent or parents the legal parents of the child and permanently extinguishes the parenthood of the surrogate and her spouse.
+It’s a court order which makes the intended parent or parents the legal parents of the child.
+It permanently extinguishes the parenthood of the surrogate and her spouse.
 Previously, applicants were required to be married or cohabiting ‘in an enduring relationship’.
-Once a Parental Order is made, the birth is re-registered to record the intended parent/s as the legal parent/s, and a new birth certificate is issued.
-The original birth certificate will be sealed as part of the Parental Order Register and will be accessible only to the child once he or she is over 18 (in a similar way to an adopted child).
+Once a Parental Order is made, the birth is re-registered to record the intended parent/s as the legal parent/s.
+A new birth certificate is issued and the original birth certificate will be sealed as part of the Parental Order Register.
+This will only be accessible to the child once he or she is over 18 (in a similar way to an adopted child).

 How do I apply for a Parental Order?

 If you are a single parent who used a surrogate for your baby, but have previously been unable to apply for a Parental Order (and perhaps you had to apply for a Child Arrangements Order instead), you now have less than one month to apply.
-Applications can be made in person but can also be complex, so we would encourage anyone seeking to apply for such order, to seek advice from a family solicitor before applying.
+Applications can be made in person but can also be complex, so we would encourage anyone to seek advice from a family solicitor before applying.

 As part of the application process, the court will appoint a Parental Order Reporter from Cafcass to consider the application and any documents prepared with the surrogate.
-The previous conditions for using a surrogate, including those surrounding any payments, still apply at present and it’s therefore sensible to obtain advice in advance of any application to ensure these conditions have also been met.
+The previous conditions for using a surrogate, including those surrounding any payments, still apply at present.
+It’s therefore sensible to obtain advice in advance of any application to ensure these conditions have also been met.

-The application process is different for Scotland and Northern Ireland and we would recommend that you seek legal advice from a reputable firm in that area should this apply to your family.
+The application process is different for Scotland and Northern Ireland.
+We would therefore recommend that you seek legal advice in that area should this apply to your family.

 How we can help